Fury-Labs/furya/x/superfluid/README.md

 - The `SuperfluidDelegate` method stores your share of bonded liquidity pool tokens, with `validateLock` as a verifier for lockup time.
-- `GetSuperfluidOsmo` mints FURY tokens each day for delegation as a representative of the value of your pool share.
+- `GetSuperfluidFury` mints FURY tokens each day for delegation as a representative of the value of your pool share.
 This amount is minted because the staking module at the moment requires staked tokens to be in FURY.
 This amount is burned each day and re-minted